wavelog/wavelog/.github/ISSUE_TEMPLATE/bug_report.md

 **This is for reporting bugs with the code, if this issue is regarding setting up on your local server please use the discussions area**

+**Prerequisites**
+Please update to the latest version of Wavelog and check for the problem again before filing a bug to make sure the bug still exists and has not been resolved in the meantime.
+Also please releoad the corresponding page(s) bypassing the brower cache (e.g. in Firefox use CTRL + F5).

 **Describe the bug**
 Provide a clear and concise description of the bug.
-Please update to the latest version of Wavelog before filing a bug to make sure the bug still exists and has not been resolved in the meantime.

 **Version Information**
 We need some information about your versions.
 You can get all Information in the Admin > Debug Menu